 Landlord and Tenant

-Robert acts for both landlords and tenants in a wide range of disputes arising out of residential and business tenancies.
+Robert acts for both landlords and tenants in a wide range of disputes arising out of residential tenancies.

 He has a particular expertise in and understanding of possession claims and those claims where an injunction is sought for anti-social behaviour.
 He regularly represents social landlords seeking such injunctions both with and without notice.
 He often advises on and drafts the detail to be included with such applications.